 Able to maintain a high-level privacy and confidentiality of employees’, guests’ and clients’ information.

 Knowledge of universal precautions and what constitutes a medical or situational emergency.

 Understanding of mandated reporting laws.

 Must be professional, flexible, friendly, and work as a team player.

 Assume ownership for accomplishing assignments, requests and tasks.

 Intermediate knowledge of Office Suite, including WORD, and EXCEL.

 Education and/or Experience

-This job description does not constitute an employment agreement between the employer and employee, and is subject to change as the needs of the employer and requirement of the job change
+This job description does not constitute an employment agreement between the employer and employee, and is subject to change as the needs of the employer and requirements of the job change.

-Please submit a cover letter, resume, and three work related references to ECHO's CEO, Wendy Lewis.
+To apply, please submit a resume, cover letter, and 3 work related references to Wendy Lewis at firstname.lastname@example.org.